Khilchipur

-Khilchipur is a town and a nagar panchayat in Rajgarh district in the Indian state of Madhya Pradesh.
+Khilchipur is a town and a nagar panchayat in the Rajgarh district of the Indian state of Madhya Pradesh.

-In 2022 Janpad Panchayat election held in which BJP emerged as a winner and make their candidate Janpad Adhyaksh and up-adhyaksh under the leadership of Kunwar Hajarilal Dangi (Former BJP MLA of Khilchipur constituency).

 History

 Founded in 1544 by Dewan Ugra Sen, a Khichi Rajput.
 A Fort is also in the khilchipur which is situated near the gad ganga river.
 A grant of land was made to him by the Mughal Emperor, which included the adjoining Jirapur and Machalpur parganas, later a part of Indore state, and Shujalpur, later in Gwalior state.

 Currently Priyavrat Singh is owner of khilchipur fort.
 He is also a vidhayak MLA of khilchipur constituency.